 Mr Herbert was recognised as one of the top 20 CIOs in Australia as part of the 2019 and 2020 CIO50 awards.

 Chief Scientist and Director, Australian Museum Research Institute

 Professor Kristofer M. Helgen is Chief Scientist and Director of the Australian Museum Research Institute.
 Professor Helgen was most recently a Professor of Biological Sciences at the University of Adelaide.
 Originally from Minnesota in the United States, Professor Helgen holds an undergraduate degree in Biology from Harvard University and a PhD in Zoology as a Fulbright Fellow from the University of Adelaide.

 Professor Helgen holds additional academic appointments at the Natural History Museum in London, the American Museum of Natural History in New York, the Bishop Museum in Hawaii, the South Australian Museum in Adelaide, and George Mason University in Virginia.

 Dr Georgina Kelly

-Dr Kelly's career has focused on government environmental management and research agencies, including National Parks and Wildlife Service, the Environment Protection Authority, Sydney Water, Forestry Corporation NSW, the Department of Primary Industries (Agriculture), the NSW Office of Environment and Heritage, and DPIE’s Environment, Energy and Science Group.
-Dr Kelly holds a Bachelor of Science with Honourss and a PhD from the University of Sydney, a Graduate Certificate in Public Sector Management from Flinders University and is an Adjunct Assoc.
+Dr Kelly's career has focused on government environmental management and research agencies, including National Parks and Wildlife Service, the Environment Protection Authority, Sydney Water, Forestry Corporation NSW, the Department of Primary Industries (Agriculture), the NSW Office of Environment and Heritage, and DPE’s Environment, Energy and Science Group.
+Dr Kelly holds a Bachelor of Science with Honours and a PhD from the University of Sydney, a Graduate Certificate in Public Sector Management from Flinders University and is an Adjunct Assoc.
 Professor at the School of Biological, Earth and Environmental Sciences, University of New South Wales.

 Dr Sam Nielsen